Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 // save it to a variable so we can use it later const scoreLabel = add([
-// adding text and giving it the score as the text text(‘test’),
+// adding text and giving it the score as the text text(score),
 // position on the grid
  pos(30, 6),
 // let's add it to our UI layer.
 Remember we set it up to have everything use our object layer as default so this is our first time using the UI layer.
 So it won't interfere with anything happening in our game layer('ui'),
 // add a value of score
 {
- value: ‘test’,
+ value: score,
 }
 ])

 // add some text so we can see the level we are on.
-This will be useful for later when we have multiple layers.
+This will be useful for later when we have multiple levels.

-add([text('level' + 'test', pos(4,6))])
+add([text('level' + score, pos(4,6))])
 ```

 Refresh and you will get an error that the score isn’t defined.
-Simply replace the score variable with the string ‘test’ in the two places it appears.
+Simply replace the score variable with the string ‘test’ in the three places it appears.
 This is just so we can temporarily mock the score variable behavior until we get it up and running.

 The changes should look like this